acmeyer/phone_call_bot/README.md

 # Voice Call with ChatGPT

 This repository is a demo of what'd be possible if you could have ChatGPT to place a call on your behalf.
-This is __experimental__ and not meant to actually be used for placing calls.
+This is **experimental** and not meant to actually be used for placing calls.
 But it's pretty fun to play around with.

-It also was built using the [Eleven Labs](https://beta.elevenlabs.io/) Voice AI API so that you could create your own voice and then have it act as the voice of ChatGPT.
+Originally, it was built using the [Eleven Labs](https://beta.elevenlabs.io/) Voice AI API so that you could create your own voice and then have it act as the voice of ChatGPT.
+But it's been updated to use OpenAI's voice API instead.
+You could always swap these out if you wanted.

 ## How to use